dwyl/learn-phoenix-framework/nginx-proxy-multiple-apps.md

+## Why?

+## What?

+## Who?

+## How?

+> we have attempted to document our steps in as much detail as possible.
+> If you have any questions or get stuck trying to reproduce this guide, please open an issue and we will attempt to help you!

-on localhost, shut-down the phoenix app if it's running:
+on `localhost`, shut-down the phoenix app if it's running:
 ```
 mix edeliver stop production
 ```